Posts Tagged ‘Lugh’

 Posted in druidry, magic, Pagan, wicca, witchcraft, tagged blueberry cobbler, Celtic reel, ceremony, corn dolly, lammas 2013, Lugh, Lughnasadh 2013, Penis bread on August 4, 2013| Leave a Comment »

 The ritual began with the usual open rites and cleansing rituals.
-A few special items decorated the altar including a Lughnasadh corn designed table cloth made by Woman Between the Wolves, a corn chalice, a black phallus candle, and the crowning center item a Lugh painting of Lugh lying against a hill side with an erect uncut phallus of acrylic on canvas done by Kurt Shoopman in Kentucky.
+A few special items decorated the altar including a Lughnasadh corn designed table cloth made by April Love, a corn chalice, a black phallus candle, and the crowning center item a Lugh painting of Lugh lying against a hill side with an erect uncut phallus of acrylic on canvas done by Kurt Shoopman in Kentucky.
 Other items included seasonal flowers, branches, penis bread, and the first fruits of the harvest.
 Lugh and his consort Cernunnos spoke to the guests.
-Afterwards people enjoyed special cheese and chive penis bread made by Woman Between the Wolves and said what they were grateful for at this time of thanksgiving.
-President Muad’Dib performed a druid rite to Sul, after which he performed Celtic reels on the violin, honoring Lugh, Cernunnos, and Sul.
+Afterwards people enjoyed special cheese and chive penis bread made by April Love and said what they were grateful for at this time of thanksgiving.
+President Daniel Cureton performed a druid rite to Sul, after which he performed Celtic reels on the violin, honoring Lugh, Cernunnos, and Sul.
 Other offerings, libations, and blessing were performed by the society members including a blessing of a Ganesh painting and a wood burned Ingvas.
 Iyata Bond blessed everyone with a Lughnasadh oil made by her for the occasion.

 The feasting included an organic blueberry cobbler made by Cheyanne Opheiknes, roasted vegetables and hamburgers.
 All in all, a wonderful time!